Rabbit//Rabbat

 'Rabbit' had done night hunting, so he figured he would do the same.
 It also kept up appearances for his new neighbors.
 More memories came to the forefront.
 His only neighbor on the top floor was the building owner and manager- Ayami.

 If 'Rabbit' was going to hunt at night, he'd need to sleep through the day; before he did that, he threw the sheets into the wash twice before tossing them into the dryer.
 While waiting, he meditated on the original Rabbit's hunting memories.
 There were three things near the Gateway, two Creatures, and one lesser Demon.
-Rabbit could only do one-on-one fights, which explained why he had a low income; his health issues really hurt his ability to live his life.
-Poor man, hopefully, he was at peace now.
+Rabbit could only do one-on-one fights, which helped explain why he had a low income; his health issues really hurt his ability to live his life.
+Poor man.
+Hopefully, he was at peace now.

 The Malum Exemplum and its 'older brother,' the Smart Malum, were there.
 They were vaguely humanoid in form but quite squishy; that was good.
 They tended to group up and swarm, which was not good.
 The Lesser Demon was a Hunger, an emaciated man-shaped thing with distended guts and elongated jaws that showed off their insatiable appetites.
 They also grouped up, never more than three.
 At least not for long.
 Rabbit had a very distinct memory of three Hungers turning on their fourth and devouring them.
 It was something he had thought about a lot, it caused an understandable fear in him.